joeywu63/financial_planner/deliverables/iteration-02.review.md

  **Features demo-ed**: We were able to demo the basic functionalities, including the profile page (editing profile and password), calculator page (being able to see the cost of expenses organized by type of expense, select/deselect expenses and view dynamically updated cost), admin page (adding, editing, deleting expenses) and login flow (creating a profile, logging in).

  **Demo results**: Our partners were satisfied with the progress made so far.
-The only **change request** they made was that the order of the sections under the calculator needed to be changed to fit their requirements (to MCAT -> Application -> Interview from Application -> MCAT -> Interview).
+The only **change request** they made was that the order of the sections under the calculator needed to be changed to fit their requirements (to MCAT -> Application -> Interview from Interview -> MCAT -> Application).
 We also raised the question of whether users should be able to use the calculator feature without having to sign in first, since it seemed logical, but our partners agreed with the way it was currently implemented (requiring login to use the feature).

  **What we learned**:
  - We learned that it is important to know our limits and manage our partners' expectations with regards to to-be-implemented features.
 During the demo, our partners were very open to any possible additional features we suggested (such as being able to manually enter costs along with selecting a predefined cost), but we realized that implementing all of the features with sufficient quality would take signficantly more time than we have.